Autovw/MoreConcrete/README.md

 ### ℹ More information
 * Please report issues and bugs to the [issue tracker on GitHub](https://github.com/Autovw/MoreConcrete/issues)!
-* May I feature your mod in my modpack?
-Yes, absolutely!
 * Is it possible to submit translations?
 Yes, please create a [Pull Request on GitHub](https://github.com/Autovw/MoreConcrete/pulls)!
 * Visit the [More Concrete Wiki](https://github.com/Autovw/MoreConcrete/wiki) for more information on everything this mod does.